-PST-2400 Garden Center and Nursery Management 03 Semester Credits An in depth study of the management skills needed to successfully operate a garden center or a wholesale nursery growing establishment including management of employees, inventory, suppliers, clients, and legal and regulatory environment.
-Emphasis placed on ensuring management practices are environmentally sustainable and use the most current technologies available.
-Lecture 02 hours.
-Laboratory 03 hours.
-Prerequisite(s): PST-1351 Plant Production.
+Prerequisite(s): PST-1311 Deciduous Woody Landscape Plants, or departmental approval.
 PST-2431 Planting Design 03 Semester Credits Emphasis on the design relationships of plants to their optimum and intended environments.
 Basic and advanced planting design principles and techniques that address the aesthetic, environmental and engineering uses of plant material.
 Preparation of various design project drawing types and a personal plant palette including woody and herbaceous materials for more complex landscape design solutions.
 Lecture 02 hours.
 Laboratory 03 hours.

-Prerequisite(s): PST-1441 Introduction to Landscape Design.
+Prerequisite(s): PST-1441 Introduction to Landscape Design, or departmental approval : Faculty may require samples of previous work to determine skill level.
 PST-2440 Design IV - Advanced Landscape Design 03 Semester Credits Capstone course for the landscape design/build curriculum.
 Synthesis of the proficiencies gained and demonstrated in prior courses.
 Design methodologies and solutions to complex design programs.
 The regulatory and technical requirements involved in complex design issues.
 Advanced methods of client interview, governmental codes and environmental regulations, budget development, presentation and sales of landscape projects.
 Lecture 02 hours.
 Laboratory 03 hours.
 Prerequisite(s): PST-2431 Planting Design.
 PST-2450 Crop Cycles and Alternative Growing Methods 03 Semester Credits Students will learn how to bring a food or ornamental crop to market for profit.
 Determination of which crops will have the highest margin and at what time of year that margin is highest.
 Non-traditional methods of raising food and ornamental crops and season extension.
-Applied practice will focus on using high-tunnels, grow pots, slabs, hydroponic, aeroponic, aquaponic growing systems, pot-in-pot, and other soil-less methods.
+Applied practice will focus on using high-tunnels, grow pots, slabs, hydroponic, aeroponic, aquaponic growing systems, potin-pot, and other soil-less methods.
 Lecture 01 hour.
 Laboratory 04 hours.
 Prerequisite(s): PST-1351 Plant Production.
-PST-2470 Small Scale Agriculture 01 Semester Credit Students will receive hands on experience in small scale, urban agriculture.
-Emphasis is on selecting, planting, cultivating, and growing various crops.
-Students will be able to assess growing conditions, soil conditions, and economic factors that impact crop production within the urban setting.
-Lecture 00 hours.
-Laboratory 07 hours.
-Prerequisite(s): PST-2450 Crop Cycles and Alternative Growing Methods.
 PST-2950 Field Experience 03 Semester Credits Field experience in student's occupational objectives in plant science, landscaping and/or horticulture.
 Student and employer follow training agreement as developed by student, employer and supervising faculty.
 Lecture 00 hours.
 Laboratory 00 hours.